kmasaba21/kmasaba21.github.io/_pages/about.md

 Overall, my research interests include multi-agent path finding and multi-robot environment exploration, a field that has applications in environmental monitoring, autonomous driving, precision agriculture, warehouse automation, object tracking, robot manufacturing, and more.

+For details about some of my projects, please visit my <a href="https://kmasaba21.github.io/cv/">CV</a> page.
 Thank you for visiting my page!